Home » Pork » Green Bean Bundle Casserole

 For my carb lovers, I recommend mashed potatoes covered in garlic butter.

-How do I keep my green beans a bright green color?
+How do I keep my green beans bright green?

 fork of green bean bundle casserole on a white plate

-• Worried about your casserole bubbling over and making a mess of your oven?
-Try placing a baking sheet or cookie sheet on the rack below your casserole dish.
+• Try placing a baking sheet or cookie sheet on the rack below your casserole dish in case it bubbles over.

 • Depending on your oven, start checking the casserole at 30 minutes.